IIIF/api/source/api/presentation/3.0/index.md

 ### 5.1.
 Collection

 Collections are used to list the Manifests available for viewing.
 Collections _MAY_ include both other Collections and Manifests, in order to form a tree-structured hierarchy.
+Collections might align with the curated management of cultural heritage resources in sets, also called "collections", but may have absolutely no such similarity.

-The intended usage of collections is to allow clients to:
+The intended usage of Collections is to allow clients to:

   * Load a pre-defined set of Manifests at initialization time.
   * Receive a set of Manifests, such as search results, for rendering.
   * Visualize lists or hierarchies of related Manifests.
   * Provide navigation through a list or hierarchy of available Manifests.

-Collection objects _MAY_ be embedded inline within other Collection objects, such as when the Collection is used primarily to subdivide a larger one into more manageable pieces, however Manifests _MUST NOT_ be embedded within Collections.
+Collections _MAY_ be embedded inline within other Collections, such as when the Collection is used primarily to subdivide a larger one into more manageable pieces, however Manifests _MUST NOT_ be embedded within Collections.
 An embedded Collection _SHOULD_ also have its own URI from which the JSON description is available.

 Manifests or Collections _MAY_ be referenced from more than one Collection.
 For example, an institution might define four Collections: one for modern works, one for historical works, one for newspapers and one for books.
 The Manifest for a modern newspaper would then appear in both the modern Collection and the newspaper Collection.
 Alternatively, the institution may choose to have two separate newspaper Collections, and reference each as a sub-Collection of modern and historical.